Koga

 symbol(METHOD, adminScheduleSymbol, IL, Administrator, IL, awaitTask);

-c(ADDR, I, adminScheduleMethod, adminScheduleSymbol);
+class(ADDR, I, adminScheduleMethod, adminScheduleSymbol);

-l(ADD, RI, LDA, adminTask, R, altTask, IL, 0d0);
+integer(ADD, RI, LDA, adminTask, R, altTask, IL, 0d0);

-m(COPY, PA, LDA, adminTask, LDA, newTask, LDS, newTask);
+memory(COPY, PA, LDA, adminTask, LDA, newTask, LDS, newTask);

 logician(START_ADMIN, LDA, adminScheduleMethod);